 Gay Spa and Man Massage in Tokyo

-Nagomi no Yu – A beautiful natural onsen with a range of saunas, baths and hot spring water rich in natural sodium chloride.
+- Nagomi no Yu – A beautiful natural onsen with a range of saunas, baths, and hot spring water rich in natural sodium chloride.
 Enjoy the healing spa with Finnish-style bedrock, a favorite carbonated bath, and a minus ion sauna.
-Entrance fee is only ¥2,000 before midnight, but you can visit 23 hours a day.
+The entrance fee is only ¥2,000 before midnight, but you can visit 23 hours a day.

-Waspa – One of the top spas and massages in Ginza where you can experience Japanese healing, beauty, and health.
-Absolute serenity in a uniquely Japanese environment, this experience does not come cheap but the selection of carefully curated body, facial and spa treatments will leave you in total bliss for days to come.
+- Waspa – One of the top spas and massages in Ginza where you can experience Japanese healing, beauty, and health.
+Absolute serenity in a uniquely Japanese environment, this experience does not come cheap.
+Still, the selection of carefully curated body, facial, and spa treatments will leave you in total bliss for days to come.

 Gay Cruising in Tokyo

 Had enough of gay cruising in Tokyo – either in the bars or elsewhere?
-For those who want a bit more guaranteed action, the gay saunas in Tokyo will not disappoint you (unlike all those faceless Grinder accounts…) – although they are not quite as high-quality as Taipei, Ho Chi Minh City or Bangkok.
+For those who want a bit more guaranteed action, the gay saunas in Tokyo will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps). – although they are not quite as high-quality as Taipei, Ho Chi Minh City or Bangkok.

 Gay Cruise Clubs in Tokyo

-BodyBreath – A extremely popular gay cruise location with Asian men, though all foreigners are warmly welcomed, and you can find almost any type of guy here from monkeys to bears, to guys up to around 40-50 years old.
-Can get very crowded – especially on weekends – though starts to thin out before midnight.
-Open 24/7 with cruising areas, showers, lockers and private rooms.
+- BodyBreath – A prevalent gay cruise location with Asian men, though all foreigners are warmly welcomed, and you can find almost any type of guy here from monkeys to bears, to guys up to around 40-50 years old.
+It can get very crowded – especially on weekends – though it starts to thin out before midnight so people can get the last subway home.
+Open 24/7 with cruising areas, showers, lockers, and private rooms.

-Suck’d Glory Tokyo – No one knows how to embrace a sub-culture quite like the Japanese, and this gay sex club in Tokyo is just for cock sucking enthusiasts.
-You can also find like-minded guys indulging in nipple manias, muscle worship, electric stimulation, foot fetishes, tattoo love underwear.
+- Suck’d Glory Tokyo – No one knows how to embrace a sub-culture quite like the Japanese, and this gay sex club in Tokyo is just for cock sucking enthusiasts.
+You can also find like-minded guys indulging in nipple manias, muscle worship, electric stimulation, foot fetishes, tattoo love or underwear kink.
 A place to live out your hidden fantasies.
 For gay men only who are over 20.
 You will need to show photo ID, and anal sex is not allowed.

-Cave – A popular cruise clubs for bears in Tokyo.
-To enter you must be “solidly,” “muscular,” “beefy,” “bear,” “big body,” so not admirers sorry!
+- Cave – A famous cruise club for bears in Tokyo.
+To enter, you must be “solidly,” “muscular,” “beefy,” “bear,” “big body,” so no admirers, sorry!
 Weekly events listed on their website as well as discounts for gym-goers, students, and young men.
 Open 24 hours over the weekend and until after midnight during the week with private rooms, a dark room, and maze.

-HX – A small, and very basic, cruise spot in Shinjuku Ni-chōme.
-Only open to young muscular and rough-looking locals, they are not very foreign friendly so even though it is a popular spot for late-night fun we don’t really recommend trying here.
+- HX – A small, and very basic, cruise spot in Shinjuku Ni-chōme.
+Only open to young muscular and rough-looking locals, they are not very,foreign-friendly so even though it is a popular spot for late-night fun, we don’t recommend trying here.
 Besides, Gay Tokyo has plenty of better options!

-Dump – A small cruise bar in Gay Shinjuku Ni-chōme where the dress code is a strict single towel.
-Small with bunk beds, showers, lockers and cruise areas – and one drink is included with the entrance.
-Popular late at night after the gay bars and clubs in Tokyo close, Dump does not even open until 9-10pm at night.
+- Dump – A small cruise bar in Gay Shinjuku Ni-chōme where the dress code is a strict single towel.
+Small with bunk beds, showers, lockers, and cruise areas – and one drink is included with the entrance.
+Popular late at night after the gay bars and clubs in Tokyo close, Dump does not even open until 9-10 pm.

-Do-Ran – A fetish cruise club for lovers of collars, masks and understand.
-Simple but effective with bar, shower and play area.
+- Do-Ran – A fetish cruise club for lovers of collars, masks, and understand.
+Simple but adequate with bar, shower, and play area.
 From the same people as Dump.

-Dock – A bit different for Tokyo, Dock actually has DJ’s and decent drinks as well as a popular dark room.
+- Dock – A bit different for Tokyo, Dock has DJ’s and decent drinks as well as a popular darkroom.
 From the same guys as Do-Ran and Dump, Dock is still unabashedly a gay sex bar in Tokyo with naked parties on the weekend.
-Foreign friendly and an experience closer to what you might be more familiar with like cruise clubs in Munich, Valencia or Lisbon.
+Foreign friendly and an experience closer to what you might be more familiar with, like cruise clubs in Munich, Valencia, or Lisbon.

 - Men’s Club MEAT – This gay cruise club in Tokyo is for macho, hunks, masculine, short-haired guys in their 20’s-30’s only.
-Check their website for strictly enforced themes taking place weekly, though must are naked or jockstrap at the most.
-Extremely popular, there are four floors including a red zone, dark zone, hunting zone, lockers, and showers.
+Check their website for strictly enforced themes taking place weekly, though they must are naked or jockstrap at the most.
+Extremely popular, there are four floors, including a red zone, dark zone, hunting zone, lockers, and showers.